hex000000/makegroupworknotsuck/RepGrid-LearningSciences.md

   - Minus
   - Nets, etc.

-6. Use Cases / Potential (can use examples from 5024)
+1. Use Cases / Potential (can use examples from 5024)
+- At the moment RepGrid is limited to things like Marketing, but little on how the students actually learn this, especially the interpretation step (use online & manual methods for interview & data analysis)
 - As a research method for HDR students (and acad staff) --> HDR training, FASS and Business in particular
   - Research teams, teamwork contexts
 - As a method in the context of Leadership Education --> Ehssan, others in Psych and Bussiness